 - Start with the

-from the Findings dashboard or theRun ID
+event_idfrom the Findings dashboard or theRun ID. - Query

-. - Inspect LLM call traces /
+event_idin BigQuery to fetchcontent_raw,content_metadataandvalidation_metadata. - Inspect LLM call traces /

-fields (if present) to see prompt / response context.
+llm_callandagent_spanfields (if present) to see prompt / response context.

 - Start with the